Arcadia-Science/Fungal-Secondary-Actin-Pilot/README.md

 We decided to focus on 6 traits: presence/absence of auxin responsive promoter, spore length, spore width, ascus dehiscence, growth form and trophic mode.
 We extracted the corresponding information for the species present in the database that overlap with the species in the working set.
 While in FunFun 1,538 species have information for at least one of the traits, it only represents 142 species in our working set.
 Also, in our working set, some species are represented by multiple strains, and whenever a species has different FDA status for its associated strains, that species is removed from the study.
-Eventually, we obtained phylogenetic relationships and the corresponding tree for 102 species using Timetree  (https://doi.org/10.1093/molbev/msac174): data/step3/species_trait_tree_final.nwk
+Eventually, we obtained phylogenetic relationships and the corresponding tree for 102 species using Timetree  (https://doi.org/10.1093/molbev/msac174): [data/step3/species_trait_tree_final.nwk](data/step3/species_trait_tree_final.nwk)
-Altogether, we were able to collect FDA status, trait information and phylogenetic relationship for a total of 102 species and mapped this information onto a species-level tree (Figure 4B of the Pub) : results/step3/traits_FDA_info.csv
+Altogether, we were able to collect FDA status, trait information and phylogenetic relationship for a total of 102 species and mapped this information onto a species-level tree (Figure 4B of the Pub) : [results/step3/traits_FDA_info.csv](results/step3/traits_FDA_info.csv)

-Code for this section is available in the Jupyter Notebook: notebooks/Step3_Curating_and_maping_trait_information.ipynb
+Code for this section is available in the Jupyter Notebook: [notebooks/Step3_Curating_and_maping_trait_information.ipynb](notebooks/Step3_Curating_and_maping_trait_information.ipynb)

 ## 4 - Statistical modeling of the association of FDA and chosen fungal traits
 We used statistical modeling to determine whether the presence/absence of FDA is associated with specific fungal traits.
 Presence/absence of FDA is a binary variable and fungal traits are either binary (auxin responsive promoter), continuous (spore length and spore width) or discrete variables (Ascus dehiscence, growth form and trophic mode).
-We manually collapsed information per species from results/step3/traits_FDA_info.csv, to have only a single row of trait information per species and created the input dataset: data/step4/traits_FDA_info_col.csv (note for *Agaricus bisporus* the spore length and spore width have been averaged across two replicates)
+We manually collapsed information per species from [results/step3/traits_FDA_info.csv](results/step3/traits_FDA_info.csv), to have only a single row of trait information per species and created the input dataset: [data/step4/traits_FDA_info_col.csv](data/step4/traits_FDA_info_col.csv) (note for *Agaricus bisporus* the spore length and spore width have been averaged across two replicates)

 For each trait, before running any model, we visualized the distribution of the data that are input for the models (Figure 6AF)

-Code for this section is available in the Jupyter notebook: notebooks/Step4_Statistical_modeling.ipynb
+Code for this section is available in the Jupyter notebook: [notebooks/Step4_Statistical_modeling.ipynb](notebooks/Step4_Statistical_modeling.ipynb)

 ### Correlation analysis of FDA and continuous traits
-We used phylogeny-corrected generalized linear models (pglmm) for continuous variables (pglmm_compare function from the R package phyr (https://doi.org/10.1111/2041-210X.13471)).
+We used phylogeny-corrected generalized linear models (pglmm) for continuous variables (pglmm_compare function from the R package [phyr](https://doi.org/10.1111/2041-210X.13471)).
 For each model we report intercept, slope and associated p-values in the Pub Table 3

 ### Correlation analysis of FDA and binary or discrete traits